aisarG/nodebb-plugin-custom-pagetitles/README.md

 # A plugin for changing the titles of the pages.

-This plugin should not be used just yet.
-It's only for internal use only.
+This plugin is still in alpha stage and it’s created for [decentrade.org](https://decentrade.org), so the usage it's still rough and too early for another adaptations.
+I encourage you to wait until a future release to use it.